Burgess Jenkins

-Burgess Jenkins (born October 24, 1973) is an American actor.
-He is known for work in the film Remember the Titans opposite Academy Award winner Denzel Washington; and as Hilary Swank's husband David Winter in The Reaping (2007).
+Burgess Jenkins (born October 24, 1973) is an American actor and director who has had a steady career in television and film for more than two decades.
+He is best known for his role as Bobby Irons on One Tree Hill, Ray Budds in the film Remember the Titans opposite Denzel Washington, and as Hilary Swank's husband David Winter in the film The Reaping (2007).

 Early life

 Jenkins was born and raised in Winston-Salem, North Carolina and is a graduate of Richard J. Reynolds High School and Lenoir-Rhyne University.

+Jenkins trained at the famed "Playhouse West" with Jeff Goldblum.

 Career

 Jenkins portrayed religious leader John Wesley in the award-winning independent film Wesley (2009) with Kevin McCarthy and June Lockhart.